Creating a custom data type¶

 Adding an icon¶

 To customize your new type by adding an icon, first create an svg icon for TwinTables.
-See the icons in Sympathy/Gui/Resources/icons/ports for more details about what the platform icons look like.
+See the icons in Sympathy/Gui/Resources/icons/ports for more details about how the platform icons look like.

 Icons should have a width and height of 16.
 Use an existing platform icon as a template if you are uncertain.
 If this criteria is not met, the icon will be scaled and cropped to a width and height of 16 automatically.